 Fiduciary Funds are used to account for assets held by the School District in a trustee capacity or as an agent.
 Fiduciary Fund net position and results of operations are not included in the government-wide statements.
 Custodial Funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
-The Private Purpose Trust Funds account for contributions earmarked for scholarships available to qualifying students of the School District and alumni activities.
+The Private Purpose Trust Funds account for contributions earmarked for alumni activities.